How to Turn Images Into Videos With AI | Stratboost

 A product page video, TikTok ad, launch teaser and avatar clip need different motion.
 Match the prompt to the final use.

 Image-to-video is rarely about one perfect output.
-The best workflow is to create several versions, compare them, and reuse the strongest ones later.
-Stratboost Workspace is built for that.
+The best workflow is to create several versions, compare them and reuse the strongest ones later.

 A simple ecommerce workflow looks like this: